Archives

 After completing a Bachelor’s degree in Coaching Science (Exercise Science) and a Bachelor’s degree in Human Nutrition, Jun undertook an Honour’s year to study and research the effects of eccentric exercise in patients with Type 2 Diabetes.
 Jun developed a strong interest and passion in the area of Exercise Physiology and went on to complete his Master’s degree in Clinical Exercise Physiology and Rehabilitation.
 He later ran his own clinical Exercise Physiology practice and held various teaching and clinical positions at the University of Canberra and the Canberra Institute of Technology.

 In addition to continuing his Exercise Physiology practice, Jun is now pursuing a career in Paramedicine.
 Jun completed a Bachelor’s degree in Paramedicine in 2021 at Griffith University, Australia.
 Jun is currently furthering his studies and completing his Advanced Care Paramedic program at Algonquin College.
 He now works as a proud paramedic for the County of Renfrew Paramedic Service in Ontario.
-Jun also works at Algonquin College within the Paramedic Faculty as a professor, instructor and lab technologist.
+Jun also works at Algonquin College within the Paramedic Faculty as a professor.

 Natalie Lavergne